Vision Through Digital Communications

 BlindSquare is the World's Most Popular accessible GPS application developed for the blind and visually impaired.
 It describes the environment, announces points of interest, and street intersections as you travel.
 In conjunction with free, third-party navigation apps it is a powerful solution providing most of the information blind and visually impaired people need to travel independently.

-The BlindSquare app is a new solution that combines the latest technology to help the blind with their daily lives.
+The BlindSquare app is a digital solution that combines the latest technology to help the blind with their daily lives.
 It has been developed in collaboration with blind people and carefully field tested.
 BlindSquare, an accessible GPS app, is capable of describing the immediate environment and announcing location information, and is currently used in more than 150 countries, by more than 20,000 people, in about 25 different languages.
 BlindSquare integrates social media services like FourSquare data with Apple's native VoiceOver technology to create a location-based virtual map through sound.
 Users can enhance the application with recommended accessories; such as braille displays and the Aftershokz bone conduction head set, which leaves users' ears open to natural sounds.
 When the app is enabled, it reads addresses, street names and surrounding locations aloud, and directions are available on demand.
 Note, the BlindSq Event app, a free iOS app in Apple store, is a fully functioning BlindSquare service, but only works at the venue time and location of special events, and when you select the demo mode the app will simulate a location for you.
 It will behave as if you were at the simulated location and you will be able to try many of its features.

 The BlindSquare was conceptualized and created in 2012 by Finland-based Ilkka Pirttimaa, and he calls it a mashup of GPS technology; speech synthesis, crowd sourced data through FourSquare and augmented reality with audio.

 Session 1: Getting Started